W 7 (Captopril 12.5 mg)

 Pill imprint W 7 has been identified as Captopril 12.5 mg.

-Captopril is used in the treatment of high blood pressure; diabetic kidney disease; hypertensive emergency; heart failure; migraine prevention (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
+Captopril is used in the treatment of high blood pressure; hypertensive emergency; heart failure; diabetic kidney disease; left ventricular dysfunction (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
-Captopril 12.5 mg is not subject to the Controlled Substances Act.
+Captopril 12.5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 12.5 mg